Challenge: Develop new customer services to drive growth and increase revenues.

 As a first step, Bricofer chose to virtualize its IT landscape, which would remove the dependency between specific applications and the physical hardware, and selected Microsoft® Hyper-V® virtualization technologies.
 Switching to an all-virtual environment would enable much greater system flexibility, simplify management and control, and allow Bricofer to select the best possible underlying infrastructure.

-“The HDS UCP solution was head and shoulders above the competition,” states Vittorio Cimin.
-“We chose HDS to support our Microsoft virtualization technology because UCP is an end-to-end solution.
+“The Hitachi UCP solution was head and shoulders above the competition,” states Vittorio Cimin.
+“We chose Hitachi to support our Microsoft virtualization technology because UCP is an end-to-end solution.
 With UCP we have been able to optimize our Microsoft Hyper-V environment, enhancing flexibility and generating cost savings.”

 Currently deploying the solution, Bricofer has already noticed a boost in the agility, accuracy and speed with which it can now access increasingly large volumes of data and manage internal operations, such as logistics and inventory.